-Dr. Ryan Bushman, DMD does not believe everyone needs their wisdom teeth out.
+Dr. Ryan Bushman does not believe everyone needs their wisdom teeth out.
+Actually Dr. Davis still has all his wisdom teeth.
 Some patients have enough room and removing their wisdom teeth is not indicated.
 A quick exam and panoramic x-ray will allow us to evaluate if proper eruption is possible and if space is sufficient.

 Below are some possible complications if wisdom teeth are left without removing them.

 As many of you know when your wisdom teeth come in you can feel the pressure and sometimes discomfort.
 This pressure can cause other teeth to crowd or shift and cause an uneven bite.
 Proper cleaning also becomes difficult and we often see cavities or decay begin on the tooth in front of the wisdom tooth.